Ordfin/Documentation/pages/suite/suite-hierarchies.md

 {% include note.html content="In the design space, the head or parent node of each hierarchy is represented by the corresponding icon surrounded by an ever-present white ring, so that they are easier to locate within the workspace." %}

+{% include important.html content="Hierarchies included in the workspace as plugins are not saved at the workspace level.
+As such, changes made in those hierarchies do not persist.
+If you wish to modify a plugin and keep working with the modified version in the future, you must either clone or backup the plugin and work on the resulting copy instead.
+Learn more about the differences between [backups](suite-backups.html) and [clones](suite-clones.html)." %}

 {% include /superalgos_project/superalgos-project.md heading="##" icon="150" adding="####" configuring="" starting="" content="yes" definition="bold" table="yes" more="yes"%}

 {% include /crypto_ecosystem/crypto-ecosystem.md heading="##" icon="150" adding="" configuring="" starting="" content="yes" definition="bold" table="yes" more="no"%}